dotnet/Nerdbank.GitVersioning/readme.md

 ## Build

-By default, each build will fix the PATCH component of the version number to 0.
+By default, each build of a Nuget package will include the git commit ID.
-When you are preparing a release (whether a stable or unstable prerelease), you may build setting the `UseNonZeroBuildNumber` global property to `true` in order to switch from appending the git commit ID to the semver-compliant version and instead the PATCH component will be set to a non-zero value that increments with the calendar date.
+When you are preparing a release (whether a stable or unstable prerelease), you may build setting the `PublicRelease` global property to `true` in order to avoid the git commit ID being included in the NuGet package version.

 From the command line, building a release version might look like this:

-    msbuild /p:UseNonZeroBuildNumber=true
+    msbuild /p:PublicRelease=true

-Note you may consider passing this switch to any build that occurs at a frequency of at most once per day.
-Building with this switch more than once per day may generate NuGet packages that have the same version but different content, which is discouraged.
+Note you may consider passing this switch to any build that occurs in the branch that you publish released NuGet packages from.
+You should only build with this property set from one release branch per major.minor version to avoid the risk of producing multiple unique NuGet packages with a colliding version spec.

 ## Where and how versions are calculated and applied

-This package calculates the version based on a combination of the version.txt file the calendar date, and the git commit ID.
+This package calculates the version based on a combination of the version.txt file, the git 'height' of the version, and the git commit ID.

 ### Assembly version generation